Mickdep/MicryptCS/README.md

 ### Warning!
 Use this tool and/or code at your own risk.
-This tool was developed as a project to gain more knowledge about cryptograhy.
+This tool was developed as a project to gain more knowledge about basic cryptograhy.

 ### Usage